OUTFIT DETAILSWhat I Wear For My Fitness Routine: Tri-Tone Crop Top c/o, Colorblock Leggings c/o

 - Donkey Kicks – These will be incredible for your butt.
 I can’t imagine my fitness routine without this!
 I do four sets of 25.
 Once these get easy, you can add ankle weights to make it harder!

 - Abs on Fire – Cassie from Blogilates is sooo fun.
 Her energy is electric and for years, I’ve done her abs on fire routine.
 This will make your core burn but it’ll make your muscles stronger!

 The importance of stretching was instilled in me from a young age thanks to skating.
 While I was blessed with natural flexibility, stretching helped me maintain that.
 I’m sure it also warded off injuries.
+I stretch before and after every single workout.
 I talk about stretching in this blog post.